Axel Óskar Andrésson: Viking

 On 21 December 2018, Viking FK announced the signing of Axel on a three-year contract for an undisclosed fee.

 During the opening game of the 2019 season on 31 March against Kristiansund, Axel suffered a season-ending knee ligament injury.

 Riga FC

 On 8 February 2021, Axel signed for Latvian club Riga FC.
 On 25 March 2022, Axel and Riga terminated their contract by mutual agreement.

 Örebro

 On 25 March 2022, Örebro announced the singing of Axel to a three-year contract.

+KR

+On 8 March 2024, Axel signed a three-year deal with KR.

+Afturelding

+On 7 December 2024, Afturelding announced the signing of Axel and his brother Jökull.

 International career

 Axel has represented Iceland at under-17, under-19 and under-21 level.
 In December 2018, Axel got his first call-up for the Iceland national football team.

 He made his debut for the squad on 11 January 2019 in a friendly against Sweden, as a 70th-minute substitute for Eiður Sigurbjörnsson.

 Personal life

 Axel is the son of Andrés Guðmundsson, a former international strongman competitor and former holder of the World Strongman Challenge title.

 His younger brother is Jökull Andrésson, who is also contracted to Reading.